AngMaher/PP4-Where-Next/README.md

   - As a Site User I can create a mood-board/plan for each item on my bucket list so that I have a place to store all the details I need to make my goal a reality. `(SHOULD HAVE)`
   - As a Site User I can View mood-board/plan so that I can view my plan so far without having to go into edit mode. `(SHOULD HAVE)`
+  - As a Site User I can call up all blogs for a certain category so that I can filter the blogs to my needs `(SHOULD HAVE)`

 ### Developer Goals